ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 :Date: 2009/03/05
 :Version: 1.0

-This document describes the upgrade documentation for end-users who wants to update their eZ Publish cluster from 3.10 version to 4.* versions.
+This document describes the upgrade process for end-users who wants to update their eZ Publish cluster from 3.10 version to 4.* versions.

 ..
 Note:: If you plan to update an eZ Publish cluster prior to 3.10
           read this documentation first http://pubsvn.ez.no/nextgen/trunk/doc/features/3.10/cluster_enhancement.txt

 ..
-Note:: **This guide assume the code base is already update to the 4.1 version, do not upgrade
+Note:: **This guide assumes the code base is already update to the 4.1 version, do not upgrade
-          the cluster before upgrading the code this could lead to a data loss.**
+          the cluster before upgrading the code base, this could lead to a data loss.**

 .. contents:: Table of contents